MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

     ```python
     backend = provider.get_backend("ionq.simulator")
     ```
-4. Next, create a Session.
+4. Next, create a session.
 Let's say you want to run your quantum circuit three times, so you use `backend.run` to submit the Qiskit circuit, and you repeat the code three times.
-You can use `workspace.list_session_jobs` to retrieve a list of all jobs in the Session.
-For more information, see [How to manage Sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#retrieve-sessions-list-sessions-and-list-jobs-of-sessions).
+You can use `workspace.list_session_jobs` to retrieve a list of all jobs in the session.
+For more information, see [How to manage sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#retrieve-sessions-list-sessions-and-list-jobs-of-sessions).

     ```python
     with backend.open_session(name="Qiskit Session") as session: